U.S. museum debut for Calder Picasso at the de Young

 After being shown at the de Young museum, Calder-Picasso will travel to the High Museum of Art, Atlanta and thereafter to the Museum of Fine Arts, Houston.

 Presenting Sponsors: John A. and Cynthia Fry Gunn, and Diane B. Wilsey.
 Lead Sponsors: Bank of America, Michael Taylor Trust, and the San Francisco Auxiliary of the Fine Arts Museums, and Barbara A. Wolfe.
 Major Support: Ray and Dagmar Dolby Family Fund, and John Pritzker Family Fund.
-Significant Support: The Harris Family Generous Support: Almine Rech Gallery, Pace Gallery, and David A. Wollenberg.
-Additional support provided by Sandra and Paul Bessières.
+Significant Support: The Harris Family.
+Generous Support: Almine Rech Gallery, Lucy Young Hamilton, Pace Gallery, Vance Wall Foundation , Paul A. Violich, and David A. Wollenberg.
+Additional support provided by Sandra and Paul Bessières, and Seth.
+L. Matarasso, MD.

 About the Fine Arts Museums of San Francisco